-Wilderness at the Smokies actually has three water parks on the resort property!
+Wilderness at the Smokies actually has three water parks on the resort property.
 It features two outdoor water parks and is also home to Tennessee’s largest indoor waterpark — Wild WaterDome.

 If you are looking for a true and authentic Tennessee water park experience, then Dollywood Splash Country is just the ticket!

 As much as we love Dollywood Splash Country, it does get crowded in the summer and at times the lines move slowly.
 We have taken advantage of their TimeSaver passes and genuinely recommend them to those who would like to enjoy more rides with less wait time.

 You may also consider staying at nearby DreamMore Resort, as there is a back entrance into Splash Country right across the street.
 The DreamMore Resort also has its own amazing pools and splash pad.
-If you visit often, a season pass might be worth the money!

 The park has eight water slides, a wave pool, a lazy river, and the famous Kowabunga Beach!
 Kowabunga Beach is a 4-story water play structure with over 70 different water spray features and slides.
 For little visitors, Barefootin’ Bay is perfect because it’s a smaller play structure with slides and water spray features.

 Treetop Adventure Park is also located inside Nashville Shores Resort Park.
 The adventure park has over 100 obstacle courses ranging from zip lines and suspended bridges, to Tarzan swings.

 LAKE WINNIE SOAK YA

-This combination amusement park and water park has been winning the hearts of families for over ninety years.
+This combination amusement park and water park has been winning the hearts of families for over 90 years.
 Soak Ya is the water park that is located within the Lake Winnie amusement park just outside of Chattanooga, TN at Lake Winnepesaukah.

 The park features a large lazy river and wave pool, along with a variety of tube slides and a toddler splashing area.

 For those looking for a less expensive option in the Nashville area, Wave Country will be a great choice.
 Families love this city-run water park in Tennessee that features a large wave pool, multiple slides, and a kiddie splash area.

 There is plenty of parking at Wave Country, and the admission price is considerably less than other water parks listed.
 Guests and visitors are encouraged to bring their own chairs, blankets, and floats.

 You’re welcome to bring your own tubes here, or they offer some to rent for a small fee.